SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/README.md

   Because of this, there are no SWTOR materials templates any longer, so prone to accidental overwriting: now, in order to create a SWTOR material, we only need to add the appropriate SWTOR shader node, via the Add Node menu (shift-a), to any new or existing material, and link it to the Output Node.

-  On the other hand, this compactness makes extending and customizing such materials (by interposing other nodes or exposing internal parameters) harder.
+  On the other hand, this compactness makes extending and customizing such materials (by interposing other nodes or exposing internal parameters) a little less obvious.
 We'll explore how to go at it through new guides.
-Given this, if we happen to depend on doing such modifications, we might want to hold on to the previous version for a little while longer, or maybe keep around a Blender project holding the old template materials so that we can append them to new projects.
+Given this, if we happen to depend on doing such modifications, we might want to hold on to the previous version for a little longer while seeing how to adapt them to the new one.

   The previous version of the addon can be downloaded from [**this link**](https://github.com/SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/releases/tag/v.3.0).